CSC207-UofT/course-project-trash-pandas/phase0/ProgressReport.md

 #### Scenario Walkthrough Summary:
 The program will print a basic description of the scene using scene_system.SceneManager and the user will be prompted to accept and complete the tutorial fetch quest with QuestManager.
-The player will be required to traverse to the next scene and add the desired item to their inventory using scene_system.SceneManager.
+The player will be required to traverse to the next scene and add the desired item to their inventory using SceneManager.
 The user should traverse back to the original area and bring the NPC the item.
 After some dialogue, the quest should be marked as completed.